 I always try to make it clear that I am not a building contractor, architect, or a building safety regulator.
 When I am approached to conduct an audit, I always approach it from an equality, diversity, and inclusion perspective.
 So, as well as the physical building, I would be looking at the whole working environment.
-I lead a small team that consists of Bryan, a wheelchair user and Ian, who is visually impaired.
+I lead a small team, Bryan, a wheelchair user and Abi and Ian, who are both visually impaired.
 So, the team has genuine lived experience to bring to bear when visiting a premises.

 Of course, the audit covers all the usual areas, e.g., wayfinding, arrival and parking, routes to the entrance, surfaces, entrances and thresholds, signage, services and facilities, WC's etc. but it might also report back on the experience of someone with both physical and neurological disabilities visiting the site, as well as the overall ease of navigation within the building.
 It might also involve, if appropriate, conversations with members of staff around accessibility, and conversations around the welcoming nature of the building.